zdarsch/russian-stress-with-ruby/Readme.txt

 Therefore,  the present  stress engine only deals  with context independent stress.

-The   engine  has 3 parts:
+The   stress engine  has 3 components:
-1)  server.rb,  opens a webrick local server on port 8080
+1)  "stress_engine/server.rb" opens a webrick local server
-1)  dict.fsa,  a binary file, holds a list of accented word forms
+1)  "stress_engine/dict.fsa",  a finite state automaton, holds a list of accented word forms
-3)  accentuate.url, a  bookmarklet, sends requests to the server
+3)  "stress_engine/accentuate.url", a  bookmarklet, sends requests to the server

 Warning: I use Firefox 52 on Windows Xp.
 No attempt was made to adapt the bookmarlet to other browsers.

 How to install:
-1) keep server.rb and dict.fsa in the same folder
+1) keep ""stress_engine/server.rb" and ""stress_engine/dict.fsa" in the same folder
-2) Click and drag accentuate.url to the Bookmarks Toolbar
+2) drag and drop ""stress_engine/accentuate.url" onto the Bookmarks Toolbar

 How to use:
-1) launch  server.rb
+1) launch  "stress_engine/server.rb"
 2) open a web page  with Firefox (for instance, http://gippius.com/lib/short-story/gorny-kizil.html)
 3) select text (word, sentence, paragraph or even the whole page )
 4) click the bookmarklet (on the Bookmarks Toolbar)